Fraud Detection

 • Feature Impact - Tells us the contribution of features to the model's prediction, averaged over the baseline dataset.
 The contribution is calculated using random ablation feature impact.

-• Feature Drift - Tells us how much a feature is drifting away from the baseline dataset for the time period of interest.
+• Feature/Input Drift - Tells us how much a feature is drifting away from the baseline dataset for the time period of interest.
 For more information on how drift metrics are calculated, see Data Drift.

 Performance Metrics